 - Appropriate safeguards to prevent data breaches

-What is the purpose of a BAA?
+What is the purpose of a Business Associate Contract?

 A Business Associate Agreement (BAA) is an agreement between an organization and a third-party service provider.
 The purpose of the agreement is to have a signed document that specifies that any third-party service provider agrees to the following: to take responsibility for the safety of PHI, to maintain appropriate safeguards, and to comply with HIPAA requirements when they handle PHI on your behalf.